 The district attorney will ultimately decide whether to charge your child with a crime in a juvenile delinquency court.

 California utilizes a separate court system for juvenile cases.
 Here in Vista, the North County Regional Center houses the local juvenile delinquency court, where a judge or probation officer will oversee your child’s case.
 These courts focus on rehabilitating minor defendants, helping them make better life choices.
 Only minors who are 14 or older and have committed serious crimes, such as rape, drug trafficking, or murder, can be charged in an adult court.

 However, it is always important to have a skilled attorney represent your child.
 The juvenile court may sentence your child to community service, allow them to enter a diversion program or youth camp, or imprison them at a juvenile detention hall.
 More serious charges lead to longer sentences and harsher restrictions, including juvenile probation.
 Also, colleges and universities can see these records during background checks, which could influence your child’s future.

 If your child was arrested in Vista, you need to get an experienced legal team as soon as possible.
-At jD LAW, our Vista criminal defense lawyer can get started on your child’s case immediately.
+At jD Law Criminal Defense Attorneys, our Vista criminal defense lawyer can get started on your child’s case immediately.
 Even if the potential punishments are less harsh than they would be for an adult, your child should not have to go through a wrongful conviction for a mistake.
 Let us defend them.
-Call jD LAW's Vista office at (760) 630-2000 to get a free case evaluation.
+Call jD Law Criminal Defense Attorneys's Vista office at (760) 630-2000 to get a free case evaluation.

 Don’t Waste Any Time!